Mikhail Speransky: Downfall under Alexander I

 From 1809 to 1812, Speransky was all-powerful in Russia.
 He replaced the earlier members of the unofficial committee and practically became the sole minister.
 All concerns were discussed and decided upon by Speransky and the emperor.
 Even the once all-powerful war-minister Count Arakcheyev was thrust into the background.
 However, powerful though he was, Speransky did not use his immense influence for personal means; his idealism did not permit this but in not seeking political allies, Speransky made himself vulnerable.

 The Emperor Alexander was also an idealist, but with a more selfish attitude; he dismissed talents that overshadowed his own.
 He believed himself to be a potent instrument for the attainment of the ideal objective of a regenerated Russia, which was his minister's sole preoccupation.

 In 1810, Speransky was still in high favor and was the confidant of the emperor in the secret diplomacy which preceded the breach of Russia with Napoleon.
 He is depicted at this period in Tolstoy's novel War and Peace (he can be found in the second book; third part).
 Speransky then committed a serious mistake – he conceived the idea of reorganizing the masonic order in Russia to educate and elevate the Orthodox clergy.
 The emperor agreed to the first steps being taken, namely, the suppression of existing lodges, but he was naturally suspicious of secret societies even when ostensibly admitted to their secrets.
 Speransky's abortive plan only resulted in adding the clergy to the number of his enemies.

 On the eve of the struggle with Napoleon, Alexander made Speransky his scape-goat.
 Alexander appeased Old Russian sentiment, the strongest supporters of the autocratic Tsar against revolutionary France.
 Speransky's indiscretions gave the final impulse to his downfall.
 He was surrounded by spies who reported none too accurately the minister's somewhat sharp criticisms of the emperor's acts.
 Speransky presumed to advise Alexander not to take the chief command in the coming campaign.

 A number of people in the entourage of the emperor were motivated to involve Speransky on a charge of treason, including the Grand Duchess Catherine, Fessler, Karamzin, Rostopchin, the Finnish general Count Gustaf Mauritz Armfelt and the Minister State Secretary of the Grand Duchess of Finland in St Petersburg.
 Alexander did not credit the charge but he made Speransky responsible for the unpopularity incurred by him in consequence of the hated reforms, and the still more hated French policy, and on the 17/29 March 1812 dismissed him from office.

-From 1810 to 1812, Speransky was the Chancellor of the Imperial Alexander University in Turku, Finland.
+From 1810 to 1812, Speransky was the Chancellor of the Imperial Academy of Turku in Finland.